kris2tis/Iran-Nike-website/README.md

-This is my first website
+# iran-nike
+## This site is made with html css and js

+Click [here]( https://kris2tis.github.io/Iran-Nike-website/) to see the site demo

-I know there are many problems
+I know there are many problems, but this is my first website